tritemio/FRETBursts/docs/source/HDF5_format.rst

 an `HDF5 file format <http://www.hdfgroup.org/HDF5/>`_ (see also `HDF on Wikipedia <http://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_).

-For documentation on HDF5 smFRET file-format in FRETBursts see:
+For documentation on HDF5-smFRET file format in *FRETBursts* see:

 .. toctree::
-    :maxdepth: 3
+    :maxdepth: 1

     HDF5_smFRET